 Let us start with an example of robotics applications that can benefit from edge-cloud computing: autonomous delivery vehicles [5].
 They are small-sized electric vehicles and designed to be deployed on a large scale.
 But during the COVID-19 lockdown when they are needed the most, "the technology is not ready at scale to deploy", said the president of a leading startup, and the service fee could be higher than delivery riders [6].
-This is because unlike high-end autonomous cars that install expensive hardware to run complex DL inference locally [7], they are budget and battery constrained.
-They run at slower speeds on sidewalks or bike lanes, and are monitored remotely by operators via cellular video streams and intervened if necessary [8], thus do not have a latency requirement as stringent as high-end autonomous cars.
-Nevertheless, they use the same fundamental technologies: they heavily utilize cameras and deep neural networks to understand the surroundings for planning and control [9].
+This is because unlike high-end autonomous cars that install expensive hardware to run complex DL inference locally [7], they are budget and battery constrained [8].
+They run at slower speeds on sidewalks or bike lanes, and are monitored remotely by operators via cellular video streams and intervened if necessary [9], thus do not have a latency requirement as stringent as high-end autonomous cars.
+Nevertheless, they use the same fundamental technologies: autonomous delivery vehicles also heavily utilize cameras and deep neural networks to understand the surroundings for planning and control [10], [11].
 Currently, autonomous delivery vehicles run DL video inference locally as full-size cars, which could raise some concerns for the future performance and scalability: as they perform more challenging tasks, DL computation also increases, so does the requirement for computation resources; in the meantime, they still need to keep the compactness and cost under budget to scale.

-Off-loading the heavy DL inference tasks to the cloud is a promising solution: it can significantly reduce the hardware requirements of edge devices, enable these applications to scale, and reuse the bandwidth for remote monitoring.
-The cloud (datacenters and edge clusters) has abundant compute and network resources to provide high accuracy for fast video analytics tasks [10]-[14].
-However, the downside of cloud is also apparent: the limited bandwidth between the cloud and the edge could cause long transmission delay [15] when streaming high-quality video or inferior inference performance with low resolution or frame rate.
+Off-loading the heavy DL inference tasks to the cloud is a reasonable and promising solution: it can significantly reduce the hardware requirements of edge devices, enable these applications to be deployed at scale at a reasonable cost, and reuse the bandwidth for remote monitoring.
+The cloud (datacenters and edge clusters) has abundant compute and network resources to provide high accuracy for fast video analytics tasks [12], [13], [14], [15], [16].
+However, the downside of cloud is also apparent: the limited wide-area bandwidth between the cloud and the edge could cause long transmission delay [17] when streaming high-quality video or inferior inference performance with low resolution or frame rate.
 It is critical for autonomous delivery vehicles to make decisions fluently and identify obstacles on the road correctly.
-There is a trade-off between overall accuracy and bandwidth consumption [15]-[17].
+There is a trade-off between overall accuracy and bandwidth consumption [17], [18], [19].